Scottish-Tech-Army/Soundscape-Android/docs/README.md

 ## CI
 See the document [here](actions.md) to learn about the GitHub actions used and how they are configured.

+## Mapping data
+The mapping UI in the app is rendered using [MapLibre Native Android](https://maplibre.org/).
+Initially we started using [MapCompose](https://github.com/p-lr/MapCompose), but soon realized that hosting costs were very high for PNG rendered maps.
+Moving to a library which could support [protomaps](https://protomaps.com/) means that we can massively reduce the server costs - see [cost calculator](https://docs.protomaps.com/deploy/cost).
+Initially we're using [maptiler](https://www.maptiler.com/) with the aim of spinning up our own Cloudflare based protomap server prior to full deployment.
+[Using vector maps has other benefits](https://www.mapbox.com/insights/vector-maps), and it means that in the future we can change the map dynamically depending on the context of the UI e.g. highlight shops or improve styling for specific activities.

 ## Current documents
 * [Audio API](audio-API.md)
 * [Framework choices](framework.md)